Deejerz88/Native-Solutions/README.md

 # Overview

-Create a database of information about wildlife in specific zip codes.
+A website with a database of information about wildlife in specific zip codes.

 ## Summary